renderedtext/agent-aws-stack/README.md

 - `SEMAPHORE_ORGANIZATION`: this is your Semaphore organization.
 - `SEMAPHORE_AGENT_AMI`: this is the AMI you created with `make packer.build` above.
 - `SEMAPHORE_AGENT_TOKEN_PARAMETER_NAME`: this is the name of the encrypted SSM parameter for the agent token you created above.
-- `SEMAPHORE_API_TOKEN_PARAMETER_NAME`: this is the name of the encrypted SSM parameter for the semaphore api token.
-- `SEMAPHORE_AGENT_TYPE_NAME`: this is the name of the agent type you want to deploy

 Then, we can deploy our stack: